fat-forensics/Surrogates-Tutorial/paper/paper.md

 examples based on widgets -- to which end they have been built with RISE^[https://rise.readthedocs.io].
-In hindsight, the teaching has become much more effective when the ubiquitous PDF slides and Jupyter Notebook programming exercises were replaced with and enriched by formats supporting seamless interaction (in our case through widgets).
+In hindsight, the teaching has become much more effective when the ubiquitous PDF slides and Jupyter Notebook programming exercises were replaced with and/or enriched by formats supporting seamless interaction with the taught material (in our case achieved through widgets).
 This exploration of alternative technologies for building training resources has also inspired a prototype of a new publishing workflow, where multiple artefacts such as online documents, slides and computational notebooks can be